itamae-kitchen/mitamae/README.md

 ## Status

-Alpha.
-Most of the features work fine but have no unit tests yet.
+Beta.
+Most of the features are implemented and tested.

 ## Synopsis

-Like original [itamae](https://github.com/itamae-kitchen/itamae), you can manage configuration by Ruby DSL.
+Like original [Itamae](https://github.com/itamae-kitchen/itamae), you can manage configuration by Ruby DSL.
 But mitamae does not require Ruby to run.

 ```rb
 # cat recipe.rb